 Should you hire a locksmith or DIY?

-You can hire a locksmith to change the locks for you.
-Having said this, it’s a relatively simple process.
-Even DIY beginners/amateurs should be able to manage it.
-Locks are inexpensive and readily available from local hardware or DIY shops.
+If you are relatively DIY savvy it might be something you can manage.
+Good locks are readily available from local hardware or DIY shops.
 Depending on your level of skill, they can be quick to fit.
-The enhanced security and peace of mind is worth the small price tag and time investment.
+While the cost of moving house can add up, the enhanced security and peace of mind is worth the small price tag and time investment.

 Need a locksmith?

-If DIY lock changing isn’t for you, get a quote from a local trades person here.
+If DIY lock changing isn’t for you, get a quote from a local tradesperson.